Property Damage by Tenant In Illinois

 Landlords in Illinois have a few choices when it comes to fixing damage caused by tenants.
 A big question for landlords is whether to fix broken things or get new ones.

-This choice may have a big effect on how much it costs and how long it takes to fix up the rental property.
-Fixing broken things is often a cheaper option, especially when the damage isn’t too bad.
+This choice may greatly affect the cost and time it takes to fix up the rental property.
+Fixing broken things is often cheaper, especially when the damage isn’t too bad.

 However, if the damage is severe or makes the house unlivable, it may need to be replaced.
-Before deciding what to do, landlords should carefully look at how bad the damage is and think about things like insurance coverage and who is responsible for paying the rent.
+Before deciding what to do, landlords should carefully assess the damage and consider things like insurance coverage and who is responsible for paying the rent.

 If the tenants are to blame for the damage, landlords may also be able to use the law to get paid back or reimbursed.